MadeInHaus/haus-core/README.md

 [Turborepo](https://turbo.build/repo) is a high-performance build system for JavaScript and TypeScript codebases.
 It was designed after the workflows used by massive software engineering organizations to ship code at scale.
 Turborepo abstracts the complex configuration needed for monorepos and provides fast, incremental builds with zero-configuration remote caching.

-Using Turborepo simplifes managing your design system monorepo, as you can have a single lint, build, test, and release process for all packages.
+Using Turborepo simplifies managing your design system monorepo, as you can have a single lint, build, test, and release process for all packages.
 [Learn more](https://vercel.com/blog/monorepos-are-changing-how-teams-build-software) about how monorepos improve your development workflow.

 ## Apps & Packages